raggedkarma/godbreakersaga/src/honour-lies.md

 Brutes who take the hits and keep on coming.
 These can hold the centre pretty well, though do not discount them on the attack.

 #### Levy
 Peasants and mercenaries raised from common stock.
-There are always more that can be convinced to march, by coin or whip.
+There are always more that can be convinced to march, by coin or whip, though they are the furthest thing from disciplined.
 These are completely disposable troops- better to throw them in to trouble than carefully shepherd them.

 #### Monstrous
 These mighty warriors swell with magics or speak to a potent genetic legacy.
 Spawn of old tragedies or terrible curses, and often the last of their kind.
 Not to be wasted on inefficient targets, so make sure to chose their opponents well.